Mark Caruthers holds a Bachelor's degree in Geography and History from the University of Arkansas (Fayetteville).

 In the early months of 1942 the immoral leader of Nazi Germany, Adolf Hitler, decision to resume offensive operations in the Soviet Union began to crystallize.
 His economic advisers convinced him that Germany could not continue the war unless he captured the vital oil fields in the Soviet Union's Caucasus region.

 If Stalingrad could be captured it would enable the German Army to attack Moscow from behind giving them a vital military advantage.
 This vibrant city on the riverbanks of the Volga River with its huge weapons factories, and beautiful boulevards was the show piece of the Soviet Union.
-It would become the scene of deadliest battle of the twentieth century.
-Stalingrad would become a graveyard for over two million German and Soviet soldiers.
+It would become the scene of deadliest battle of the twentieth century and become a graveyard for over two million German and Soviet soldiers.
 Marked by a level of brutality unequaled by wars in the past German soldiers who fought at Stalingrad, bitterly named this type of warfare Rattenkrieg ("rat war").

-The close- quarter combat ruined buildings, bunkers, cellars and sewers.
-The battle for Stalingrad possessed a savage intimacy which appalled German generals, who suddenly felt they were rapidly losing control over the battle. " The enemy is invisible," wrote on German general to a friend. " Ambushes out of basements, wall remnants, hidden bunkers and factory ruins began to cause heavy casualties among our troops."
+The close- quarter combat destroyed buildings, bunkers, cellars and sewers.
+The battle possessed a savage intimacy which appalled German generals, who suddenly felt they were rapidly losing control over the battle. " The enemy is invisible," wrote on German general to a friend. " Ambushes out of basements, wall remnants, hidden bunkers and factory ruins began to cause heavy casualties among our troops."

 German Tanks on the River Volga

 On August 23, 1942, tanks of the 16th Panzer Division halted on the banks of the Volga and gazed at what was the vastness of the Soviet Union beyond the river.
 Many German soldiers thought the war against the Red Army was won once they reached the Volga.